unicornis/altinn_broker_service_toolkit/README.md

 # Altinn Broker Service Toolkit
 A Java-based microservice for communicating messages to Altinn's broker service.

+Requires Maven and Java JDK 1.8.0.

+# Setup
+The simplest way to set this up is by compiling an image for Docker.

+1. Create a new directory `conf` and add your P12 certificate to that directory as `certfile.p12`
+2. Copy `src/main/resources/config/application-sample.properties` to `conf/` and edit the file with your own credentials
+3. Run `docker build .`

 # About
 Developed by Unicornis AS for use in the membership management system HyperSys and for use as reference code by other integrators.